-One week intensive driving courses Perth Scotland, help you to pass your driving test sooner – perfect for nervous pupils.
-Nervous learner drivers can learn at their own pace on one of our intensive driving courses and would help a new learner driver to grasp the essentials of driving a car.
-Scottish Driving School Perth provides one week intensive driving courses and one or two day intensive driving courses.
-The driving test fee is included in all courses over 15 hours.
-Nervous pupils and beginner driving courses are our specialty.
+One week intensive driving courses Perth Scotland, help you to pass your practical test sooner – perfect for nervous pupils.
+Nervous learner drivers can learn at their own pace on one of our intensive courses and would help a new learner driver to grasp the essentials of car control.
+Scottish Driving School Perth provides one week intensive courses and one or two day courses.
+The practical test fee is included in all courses over 15 hours.
+Nervous pupils and beginner lessons are our specialty.
 Learn to drive on a residential or Perth local intensive course.
 [Previous students have travelled from, Australia, The Falklands, France, Spain, London, Manchester, USA, Edinburgh, Stirling, Glasgow, Inverness, Aberdeen, Shetland.]

 The Scottish Driving School website shows helpful advice whilst learning to drive.
-Reading this website whilst taking practical driving lessons, or one of our one week intensive driving courses, will produce outstanding results.
-We are an established professional local driving school based in Perth Scotland [est.in Perth 1986, teaching since 1977].
+Reading this website whilst taking practical lessons, or one of our one week intensive courses, will produce outstanding results.
+We are an established professional local school of motoring based in Perth Scotland [est.in Perth 1986, teaching since 1977].
 And specialise in the training of new learner drivers (especially those who are nervous).
-A fast track one week intensive driving courses test booking service for pupils who are ready to take their practical driving test is available.
+A fast track one week intensive courses test booking service for pupils who are ready to take their practical test is available.

 Book Your Course Today

 Scottish Driving School one week intensive driving courses build confidence.
 Driving courses of this high standard produce safe confident drivers for life.

 We have developed a system of learning to drive that reduces the time it takes to pass a driving test.
 This process is achieved without compromising safety.